3 Common Mistakes Parents Make in Saving For Their Child’s Education

 This may sound funny but in reality this is what happens when we don’t plan properly or even worse, plan wrongly.

-For my fellow enthusiastic yet concerned parents, here are 3 simple tips to help you avoid the common mistakes people make when they start a savings plan for their child’s education:
+For my fellow enthusiastic yet concerned parents, here are 3 simple tips to remember when you start a savings plan for your child’s education:

 1. Plan the maturity payout date to coincide with the start of Tertiary Education